ardeal/FaceBoxes_VS2015_Python/README.md

 This implementation method makes sure the code is high efficiency in C/CPP and top interface is convenient in Python.

-In order to run the code on VS2015, in This code base, I forked Faceboxes code base, and made some modification on cmake files and cpp code.
+In order to run the code on VS2015, in this code base, I forked Faceboxes code base, and made some modification on cmake files and cpp code.

-### What has been changed compared to [Faceboxes](https://github.com/sfzhang15/FaceBoxes)
+### Compared to [Faceboxes](https://github.com/sfzhang15/FaceBoxes), what has been changed
 I forked Faceboxes on March 12 2019, and began to modify it.
-The commit ID of original Faceboxes is: eeb7b968cb2e4adc6b4b27c3d358a6333eebf047 and the start commit ID of my modification is: a58a27004ddb19b43eeecbae9f173f01e934d081
+The commit ID of original Faceboxes is: eeb7b968cb2e4adc6b4b27c3d358a6333eebf047. <br>
+and the start commit ID of my modification is: a58a27004ddb19b43eeecbae9f173f01e934d081

-If you are interested in what has been changed compared to Faceboxes code base, Please compare those 2 commit IDs.
+If you are interested in what has been changed compared to Faceboxes code base, Please compare those upper 2 commit IDs.

 ### How to run this code base